ToucanToco/backtechtest/README.md

 ]
 ```

-Of course you are free to implement any type of API (GraphQL, SOAP...) and any framework you want !
+Of course you are free to implement any type of API (GraphQL, SOAP...) with any framework you want !

 ## What we are going to look at
 The exercice section above is the project requirements.
 But we are interested to see how you would adress